la2050/challenge/_2021/connect/cancer-support-community-los-angeles.md

   seen since our inception in 1982.
 These effects are measured through the number of participants in our programs; number of new participants, particularly members of Los Angeles minority groups; and results from our CancerSupportSource Distress Screening Survey.
 The use of CancerSupportSource® Distress Screening Surveys is based on our knowledge that routine screening for social and emotional distress is a key component to comprehensive quality cancer care and is a recommendation of the 2008 Institute of Medicine’s Report, Cancer Care for the Whole Patient, Meeting Psychosocial Health Needs and also the new patient-centered standards from the American College of Surgeon’s Commission on Cancer which state that beginning in 2015, all cancer patients must be screened for distress if seen in an accredited cancer center.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '2500' Describe how Los Angeles County will be different if your work is successful.: >- If successful, all residents of Los Angeles county impacted by cancer will know of Cancer Support LA’s services, and exercise the option to participate
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '2500' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '40000' Describe how Los Angeles County will be different if your work is successful.: >- If successful, all residents of Los Angeles county impacted by cancer will know of Cancer Support LA’s services, and exercise the option to participate